Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: Discussion and conclusion

+The proposed pipeline used a text-based database that can be added and modified by the user according to each application (see Section~\ref{object_affordance}).
+This approach has two limitations.
+First, multiple object affordances cannot be associated with one text label.
+This becomes a problem when a user wants to register different object affordances for objects with the same name (e.g., grasp-type A for a \textit{cup} while grasp-type B for another \textit{cup}).
+Another limitation is that manual work is required to register object affordances.
+However, in practical use, we do not consider these characteristics to be a critical problem.
+Users can address the former issue by assigning different text labels to objects with different affordances.
+For the latter issue, we believe that the number of objects in the home environment is finite and falls within an acceptable range.

-This study assumed that the pipeline could access the name of the grasped object and retrieve the affordance using the object name.
-For practical robot teaching applications, separate solutions to these requirements are needed.
+Regarding the system input, this study assumed that the pipeline can access the name of the grasped object and retrieve the affordance using the object name.
+For practical robot teaching applications, separate solutions to these requirements are required.
 To access the name of the grasped object, general object recognition or user input information can be used.
 For example, our robot teaching platform is designed to extract the name of the grasped object from human instructions \cite{wake2020verbal}.
-While this study used text matching to retrieve affordance using object names, we could also employ a thesaurus or word embedding methods to cover word variations.
+While this study used text matching to retrieve the affordance using object names, we could also employ a thesaurus or word embedding methods to cover the word variations.

-Recognition from mimed images seems to be more difficult than that from images of grasping real objects (Fig.~\ref{fig:fig5} and~\ref{fig:fig10}), indicating the importance of real objects being present for image-based recognition.
-Although this result is reasonable considering the lack of visual information about the objects, the use of real objects may limit the advantage of MR in representing a wide variety of objects.
-To overcome the difficulty of recognizing grasp types in MR, a previous study has proposed combining other information, such as contact points and contact normals, which can be easily calculated for MR objects \cite{aleotti2006grasp}.
-As explained in Section \ref{cnn_affordance}, the proposed pipeline can be applied to an arbitrary learning-based classification technique beyond an image-based CNN as long as the output can be considered as a probability distribution.
-Therefore, we believe that our research will benefit studies based on MR objects as well as real objects.
+The image datasets prepared in this study were collected against plain backgrounds under simple lighting conditions.
+Training images under a controlled environment often results in overfitting of a CNN and reduce its generalization performance.
+However, we consider the effect of using the controlled images to be limited for the following reasons.
+First, the CNNs were trained with cropped images with minimum background reflections (see Fig.~\ref{fig:fig2} and~\ref{fig:fig9B}).
+Second, to mitigate the lighting biases, we randomly shifted the colors of the training images.
+The effect of these pre-processing steps could be supported by the fact that the recognition performances of a single CNN were much higher than the chance rate (see Fig. \ref{fig:fig5} and~\ref{fig:fig10}).
+This study aimed to investigate the role of object affordance and did not scope the improvement of the generalization performance of CNNs; given the reasonable performance of the CNNs, the environmental condition was not critical to the paper's argument.